Columbia, SC Work Injury Lawyers

 Types of Injuries

-At Chappell, Smith & Arden, we are dedicated to helping injured workers throughout the state.
+At Chappell Smith & Arden, P.A. we are dedicated to helping injured workers throughout the state.
 Work injuries can be life altering, even a seemingly minor injury can result in chronic pain.
 Most work injuries are covered by Workers’ Compensation, making your employer responsible for medical expenses and lost wages.
 Some common work injuries include:

 Amputation/Loss of Limb: These are among the most serious of injuries that can happen at work and impact a worker’s life, leaving both physical and emotional scars.